DrewKiino/kotlin-ktor-bazel-hello-world/README.md

 4. Under `Project View` -> `Additional Languages`, uncomment `kotlin`, and finish

+5. Once the IDE gets setup you should be able to see a green bazel heart icon in the top right, hit that and the project should start syncing.

 !
 If Bazel does not sync, you can copy the path from executing `which bazel` in the terminal in IntelliJ or on your machines terminal, then go to Preferences/Settings -> Bazel Settings -> and paste the returned path from `which bazel` into the Bazel binary location and save

 ## Commands